Operations UAS/Drones — Open Category (Subcategories A1, A2 and A3)

 Subcategory A3

-Operations in subcategory A3 are carried out in areas where no non-participant is put at risk and at a minimum horizontal safety distance of 150 m from residential, commercial, industrial or recreational areas.
+Operations in subcategory A3 are carried out in areas where no non-participating person is at risk and at a minimum horizontal safety distance of 150 m from residential, commercial, industrial or recreational areas.

-Operations in subcategory A3 are performed with those UASs that meet any of the following requirements:
+Operations in subcategory A3 are performed with those UAS that meet any of the following requirements:

-• Be of private construction with a MTOM < 25 kg.
+• Be privately built with a MTOM < 25 kg.

-• No class marking and have been placed on the market before 1 January 2024, with the requirements set out in point “UAS/drons without class marking”.
+• Without class marking and placed on the market before 1 January 2024, with the requirements set out in point “UAS/droneswithout class marking (legacy) other than privately built”.

 • Carry class C2 marking label.

-• Carry a Class C3 marking label and therefore comply with the following technical requirements:
+• Carry class C3 marking label and therefore meet the following technical requirements:

 • MTOM < 25 kg and a maximum dimension of less than 3 m;